-Bayern Munich v Greuther Fürth
+Lewandowski double as Bayern fight back

 Substitution

 Substitution, FC Bayern München.
-Serge Gnabry replaces Corentin Tolisso because of an injury.
+Paul Wanner replaces Leroy Sané.

 Post update